Iterative RNDOP-Optimal Anchor Placement for Beyond Convex Hull ToA-based Localization: Performance Bounds and Heuristic Algorithms: Numerical Results

 On the other hand, the resultant $\mathsf{R}^{(+)}_\mathsf{xyz}$ is relatively large for the eigenvector-based heuristic scheme since it sequentially minimizes the numerator and maximizes the denominator of the trace-based heuristic, rather than minimizing the fractional term jointly.
 However, the random perturbation step introduces stochasticity into the RNDOP performance which is non-trivial to analyze from a theoretical standpoint.
 Nevertheless, the minimax RNDOP is $20-30\%$ higher when compared to the other two schemes.
 Next, we observe that the iterative upper and lower bounds in (\ref{eq:up_low_bounds_minimax_dop}) are fairly tight for all the schemes.
 Finally, the universal lower bound (\ref{eq:RNDOP_bound_universal}) is quite loose, whereas the tightness of its trace-based variant (\ref{eq:RNDOP_bound_univ_trace}) is similar to that of (\ref{eq:up_low_bounds_minimax_dop}).
 This is consistent due to the fact that (\ref{eq:RNDOP_bound_universal}) is itself a lower bound on (\ref{eq:RNDOP_bound_univ_trace}).

 From Fig. \ref{Fig4_2d_schemes_RNDOP_single}, we observe that the trace-based scheme outperforms the other two methods in terms of $\mathsf{R}^{(+)}_\mathsf{xy}$.
 The $\mathsf{R}^{(+)}_\mathsf{xy}$ performance of the trace-based iterative scheme is superior when compared to the other.
 This can also be attributed to the \textit{`long-term RNDOP minimization behavior'} of trace-based cost functions outlined in the previous few paragraphs.
-Furthermore, we observe that the iterative upper and lower bounds (Proposition \ref{prop:lb_ub_rndop_xy_iterative}) is tight for all the proposed 2D-optimal anchor placement schemes.
+In addition, we observe that the universal bound in Corollary \ref{corollary:dop_universal_bounds_2d} is fairly loose, and the trace-based lower bound in (\ref{eq:RNDOP_xy_bound_univ_and_trace}) is relatively tight.
+Finally, we observe that the iterative upper and lower bounds (Proposition \ref{prop:lb_ub_rndop_xy_iterative}) is tight for all the proposed 2D-optimal anchor placement schemes.